miketromba/mike.gg/content/posts/live-life-on-offense.md

 ## Credits

 I would like to give credit to the book, [*The Value Of Others, by Dr. Orion Taraban*](https://www.amazon.com/Value-Others-Understanding-Relationships-Marketplace-ebook/dp/B0D1Q5LHNV), for providing the inspiration behind many of the analogies in this essay.
-Particularly the ones related to building a ship, charting a course, and being a captain.
+Particularly the ones related to building a ship, charting a course, and becoming a captain.
 If you found this essay interesting, I highly recommend giving the book a read.